 These easy and delicate walnut-based snowballs cookies are known as Mexican Wedding Cookies, Russian Tea Cakes, and Swedish Tea Cakes - everyone wants to claim them!
-Use regular flour or up to a cup of buckwheat flour - the sandy texture is perfect for these delicate, sandy cookies.
+With their snowy exteriors, they're perfect for Christmas time.
+Use all regular flour, if you like, or up to a cup of buckwheat flour as indicated - the sandy texture is perfect for these delicate, sandy cookies.

 Prep Time: 15 minutes

 - 1 1/3 cups powdered sugar (confectioners' sugar), divided

 - 1/2 tsp. salt

 - Preheat oven to 300°F. In a food processor, pulse the walnuts until finely minced.
 Transfer to a bowl.
 Put the butter and 1/3 cup of the powdered sugar in the food processor and pulse, stopping and scraping down as necessary, until the butter and sugar are combined.